ubc-systopia/netshaper/README.md

 ### End-to-end example

-_Note: Currently the actual server is hard-coded to be at "127.0.0.1:5555" in_ `src/Example/Peer1/unshaped.cpp`
-_Note 2: Currently, the minesVPN peer1 listens on port 8000, where the actual client should connect_

-#### Automated test script

-3. `./test.sh`

 #### Run Individual components

-3. First start the actual server (note that currently, the actual server is expected to be at 127.0.0.1:5555 on the same node as peer2)
+3. First start the actual server (or ensure it is up)
-4. Start Peer 2 using `./build/src/Example/Peer2/peer_2` and enter the maximum number of queues to initialise.
+4. Start Peer 2 using `./build/src/Example/Peer2/peer_2` and enter the path to the config file.
 Wait for the "Peer is ready" message to appear
-5. Start Peer 1 using `./build/src/Example/Peer1/peer_1` and enter the maximum number of queues to initialise.
+5. Start Peer 1 using `./build/src/Example/Peer1/peer_1` and enter the path to the config file.
 Wait for the   "Peer is ready" message to appear
-   _Note: Peer 1, by default, expects Peer 2 to also be on localhost_
-7. Now, you can send requests from any client to peer1's port 8000
+7. Now, you can send requests from any client to peer1

 ### UnshapedTransceiever Example